-The financial asset of \$566,505 (2020: \$568,409) along with the provision for expected credit losses of \$3,112 (2020: \$1,573) represents the Group's right to that amount of cash flows from the sale of certain lands pursuant to a Shareholder's Agreement (Agreement) dated April 18, 2012 and September 4, 2014 between the Group and its majority shareholder, the Government of St. Kitts & Nevis ("GOSKN"), and the Nevis Island Administration ("NIA"), respectively.
-Under the terms of the Agreement, the secured debt obligations owed to the Group by the GOSKN, NIA and certain public corporations would be irrevocably released and discharged by the Group in exchange for the transfer of certain public corporations would be irrevocably released and discharged and discharged by the Group in exchange for the transfer of certain unencumbered land assets to a specially created entity, Special Land Sales Company (St. Kitts) Limited ("SLSC") and the allocation of certain shares in SLSC to the Group.
+The financial asset of \$357,416 (2022: \$360,794) along with the provision for expected credit losses of \$2,562 (2022: \$2,398) represents the Group's right to that amount of cash flows from the sale of certain lands pursuant to a Shareholder's Agreement (Agreement) dated April 18, 2012 and September 4, 2014 between the Group and its majority shareholder, the Government of St. Kitts & Nevis ("GOSKN"), and the Nevis Island Administration ("NIA"), respectively.
+Under the terms of the Agreement, the secured debt obligations owed to the Group by the GOSKN, NIA and certain public corporations would be irrevocably released and discharged by the Group in exchange for the transfer of certain land assets to the Group.
+Further, the unsecured debt obligations owed to the Group by GOSKN, NIA and certain public corporations would be irrevocably released and discharged by the Group in exchange for the transfer of certain unencumbered land assets to a specially created entity, Special Land Sales Company (St. Kitts) Limited ("SLSC") and the allocation of certain shares in SLSC to the Group.
 SLSC was incorporated for the purpose of selling land assets in order to fulfill the terms of the Agreement of the contracting parties.
 Other lands would be transferred to the SLSC for sale, if necessary, in order to satisfy the agreement of the contracting parties.